BlueBrain/VessMorphoVis/README.md

 + Interactive visualization, analysis and automated repair of large-scale vasculature morphology skeletons (up to millions of samples).

 + Sketching and building three-dimensional representations of the vascular morphology skeletons using various methods for visual analytics.

 + Analysis of neuronal morphology skeletons that are digitally reconstructed from imaging or microscopy stacks.

 + An easy context to load broken morphology skeletons and repair them manually.

 + Automated reconstruction of polygonal mesh models that represent the surface of the vasvular morphologies based on the piecewise meshing method presented by [Abdellah et al., 2017](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1788-4).

 + Accurate mesh reconstruction with MetaBalls to create watertight meshes for [reaction-diffusion simulations](https://en.wikipedia.org/wiki/Reaction%E2%80%93diffusion_system).

++ Large scale and efficient rendering of the vascular morphologies and meshes using the Workbench renderer.

++ Automated high quality rendering of the vascular morphologies and their corresponding meshes using different shading nodes with Cycles.

 + Exporting the reconstructed meshes in several file formats including [PLY](https://en.wikipedia.org/wiki/PLY_(file_format)), [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file),